Many colleges and universities require GED graduates to take the SAT or ACT college entrance exam to determine their

 A 2-year degree from a community college can really bump your application to a 4-year college or university ahead, and keep in mind that a strong GPA will be complimenting your GED scores in a tremendous way!

-To decide which course you may take, or what school to apply to, think first of subjects that interest you or that you find exciting.
+To decide which course you may take or what school to apply to, think first of subjects that interest you or that you find exciting.
 These are generally the subject fields you find fun and easy to study.

 There are, of course, other factors that should be considered if you want to be successful in college such as the school’s location, the entry requirements, tuition fees, and other costs, but if you choose a subject field that interests you, your chances of success are much higher.

 So holding a GED diploma typically gives you access to college in a similar way as a high school diploma does and will lead to the same SAT score requirements.
 Keep also in mind that often, strong GED results give you much more wiggle room on the SAT.

 The websites of Texas A&M University-Corpus Christi and the University of Florida, for example, mention on their admissions pages that GED applicants must meet identical college admission requirements as high school diploma holders.

 The way students earn their GED (General Educational Development credentials is quite different from how students earn their high school diplomas.

 The GED test offers students to earn the equivalency of a high school diploma through a 4-part exam that takes around 7 hours to complete.
 The four GED subtests may be dealt with separately.
 Earning a high school diploma is an achievement that will take four years.

 GED testing is only available to individuals that didn’t finish their high school education.
 There could be many valid reasons why a student has quit high school prematurely, but especially at colleges with highly competitive admissions criteria, admission offices may take a closer look at the applications of GED graduates.